macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

 ﻿## Mutability

-### Terms
+### Concepts

-Immutable data -- data we can guarantee are immutable (in deep sense).

-Mutable data -- data that can be mutated (can have mutable methods).

-Neutral -- data we cannot guarantee are immutable, so in fact they can be immutable.
-Can have mutable methods but cannot be used though.
+Mutable type -- a type which has one of the following:
+  * mutable method
+  * reassignable field
+  * field of mutable type **instance**

+Immutable type -- a type which is not mutable.

+A type (definition) can be different than type instance, for example type `Foo<T>` can be immutable, but if we insert there for `T` some mutable type instance like `String`, then `Foo<String>` type instance becomes mutable.

+An instance of the type can be requested as neutral -- it can have mutable methods but cannot be used though.
+Currently typical example would be a method with neutral `IIterable<T>` parameter, meaning we can pass there some mutable derived instance or immutable.

 ### Sharing